-We use daily 10m winds, sea-level pressure (SLP), surface temperature and omega velocity from the Last Millennium 90 Ensemble project that carried out simulations over the 850-2005 period with the CESM coupled atmosphere-ocean model (Otto-Bliesner et al., 2015).
+We use daily 10m winds, sea-level pressure (SLP), surface temperature and omega velocity from the Last Millennium Ensemble project that carried out simulations over the 850-2005 period with the CESM coupled atmosphere-ocean model

+- 90 (Otto-Bliesner et al., 2015).
 The model horizontal resolution in the atmosphere and ocean is ~2° and ~1°, respectively.
 We present results from a) an ensemble of 12 simulations (archived runs 2-13, run 1 omitted because did not archive daily wind fields before 1700) that consider all known historical forcings (greenhouse gases, solar variability, volcanic, land use and orbital) and b) a twin ensemble of 5 members but considering volcanic forcing only.
-Volcanic forcing in CESM follows the

-95 ice-core-based reconstruction of Gao et al. (2008), in which zonally uniform fixed single-size stratospheric aerosols are prescribed in the three layers in the lower stratosphere above the tropopause (Otto-Bliesner et al., 2015).
+Volcanic forcing in CESM follows the ice-core-based reconstruction of Gao et al. (2008), in which zonally uniform fixed single-size stratospheric aerosols are - 95 prescribed in the three layers in the lower stratosphere above the tropopause (Otto-Bliesner et al., 2015).
 Given our focus on volcanic signatures, those two sets of simulations are merged into a grant ensemble (CESM-LME, hereafter) of 17 members spanning over the 850-2005 period and all results are based on this merged dataset.
-From 850 to 1850, we analyse all strong tropical and high-latitude eruptions according to the classification of Stevenson et al. (2016), while over the 1851-2005 period
+From 850 to 1850, we analyse all strong tropical and high-latitude eruptions according to the classification of Stevenson et al. (2016), while over the 1851-2005 period we additionally consider Krakatau (1883), Santa Maria (1903), Novarupta (1912), Mount Agung (1963), El Chichón (1982)

-- 100 we additionally consider Krakatau (1883), Santa Maria (1903), Novarupta (1912), Mount Agung (1963), El Chichón (1982) and Pinatubo (1991) (all eruptions are listed in Table 1).
+- 100 and Pinatubo (1991) (all selected eruptions are listed in Table 1).
 However, we find that CESM-LME simulates significant responses for the pre-20th century eruptions only (bold eruption years in Table 1), presumably because the pre-20th century volcanic forcing was much larger than the more recent events.
-To demonstrate the consistency of our findings to different volcanoes, we discuss results for the strongest tropical eruptions of Samalas (1258; note that in the CESM-LME, Samalas erupts in 1258 - 105 and not in the true year 1257), Tambora (1815), and the high-latitude eruption of Laki (1762; note that in the CESM-LME, Laki erroneously erupts in 1762 and not in the true year 1783), while over the 20th century we consider Pinatubo only; a selection based on the magnitude of the volcanic forcing in the model.
+To demonstrate the consistency of our findings to different volcanoes, we discuss results for the strongest tropical eruptions of Samalas (1258), Tambora (1815), and the high-latitude eruption of Laki (1762), while over the 20th century we consider Pinatubo only; a selection based on the magnitude of the - 105 volcanic forcing in the model (note that in the CESM-LME, Samalas and Laki erupts in 1258 and 1762 and not in the true year 1257 and 1783, respectively).
 However, similar signatures are found for most of the pre-20th century eruptions as shown in the supplementary figures.
-The Laki eruption serves as an example to demonstrate an amplified sensitivity of Etesian wind response to NH eruptions.
-This is further elaborated by comparing differences in Section - 110 3.1 for all SH, tropical and NH pre-20th century eruptions.

-CESM-LME signatures for Pinatubo are evaluated against the version 3 of the NOAA-CIRES-DOE 20th Century reanalysis Project (20CR, hereafter), which reconstructs past climate over the 1836-2015 period by assimilating into a global atmospheric model (0.5° horizontal resolution) historical pressure observations and specifying sea ice and sea-surface temperatures at the

-115 model surface boundary (Slivinski et al., 2019).
-Dafka et al. (2015) reported an overall consistency in the representation of Etesians in different reanalyses compared with station wind observations and similarly our results do not critically depend on the choice of the reanalysis dataset (not shown).
+The Laki eruption serves as an example to demonstrate the amplified sensitivity of Etesian wind response to NH eruptions.
+This is further elaborated in Section 3.1 by comparing differences for all SH, tropical and NH pre-20th century eruptions. - 110 CESM-LME signatures for Pinatubo are evaluated against the version 3 of the NOAA-CIRES-DOE 20th Century reanalysis Project (20CR, hereafter), which reconstructs past climate over the 1836-2015 period by assimilating into a global atmospheric model (0.5° horizontal resolution) historical pressure observations and specifying sea ice and sea-surface temperatures at the model surface boundary (Slivinski et al., 2019).
+Dafka et al. (2015) reported an overall consistency in the representation of Etesians in different reanalyses compared with station wind observations and similarly our results do not critically depend on - 115 the choice of the reanalysis dataset (not shown).
 This is additionally confirmed by considering the updated L-days dataset of Carapiperis (1951), which is an independent observation-based index for the number of Etesian days from 1892 to 2006 that describes Etesian outbreaks when the northerly wind in Athens exceeds the local wind breeze.

-120 2.2 Definition of Etesians
+2.2 Definition of Etesians